CMSgov/cdap/terraform/services/bucket-access-log/README.md

-# Terraform for access-log in target accounts
+# Terraform for bucket-access-log in target accounts

-This terraform code sets up access-log s3 buckets in target accounts (prod and non-prod) to enable access-log S3 buckets.
+This terraform code manages an s3 bucket in each target account (prod and non-prod) for logging access to other S3 buckets.

 ## Instructions